Basic Industrial Chemicals Trading License in Dubai

 Secure office space: Arrange a flexi-desk, virtual office, or physical office depending on your operational needs.

-Receive your licence: Upon completion of all requirements, your trading licence is issued.
+Receive your license: Upon completion of all requirements, your trading license is issued.

 Open a corporate bank account: Establish banking relationships with UAE-based financial institutions.